 WorkSafeNB also relies on investment returns to fund benefits paid to injured workers.
 In recognition of the risks associated with potential market fluctuations, the long-term financial objective is to maintain a funding level between 115% and 125% of assets over liabilities.
 Any shortfall below 115% is amortized in the premiums over a period not greater than 10 years.
-Any excess above 125% is amortized over a period not greater than 10 years and applied as a credit toward premiums owed.
+Any excess above 125% is amortized over a period not greater than 10 years.
 In an effort to maintain rate stability, the surcharge or credit will not exceed \$0.35 per \$100 of insurable earnings, provided the surcharge meets the Legislative requirement to reach 100% funding within 15 years.

-STEP 3: Provisional average rate
+Provisional average rate